This article was first published on 25 February 2019 and has been updated to provide additional information.

-Why It Makes Sense To Buy Health Insurance Policies For Your Baby As Early As Possible
+Why You Should Buy Baby Insurance Policies For Your Newborn As Early As Possible

-Even a one-off incident, such as a fit which is rather common, may lead to an underwriter requiring additional information and details during the application process when you buy an insurance policy.
+Even a one-off incident, such as a fit which is rather common, may lead to an underwriter requiring additional information and details during the application process when you buy a baby insurance policy.
 The underwriter may even exclude the condition from coverage or reject the application altogether.

 Now that you know the reason why it makes sense to buy health insurance policies for your baby as early as possible, here are some products that you should consider getting.

 All Singaporeans and Permanent Residents (PRs) are covered under MediShield Life from birth.
 This is regardless of any pre-existing conditions that they may have.

 However, you may want to consider buying a private integrated shield plan for your newborn as soon as you can.
 This not only provides them with coverage at higher-class wards in public and private hospitals, but also covers the bulk of the cost arising from medical treatments that are required in the hospital.
 In our view, it’s the most important baby insurance policy that you need to buy for your newborn, as early as possible.

 At a young age, newborns are particularly vulnerable to falling sick as they have yet to build up their immunity system.
 Also, unlike adults who are able to express their discomfort, babies can’t communicate to us how they are feeling besides crying.
 So, at this young age, doctors may err on the side of caution when treating a baby and may recommend an overnight stay or two in the hospital for observation.

 A private integrated shield plan will cover a large part of the cost that you may incur should the need to be admitted to the hospital arises.
 Do note that insurers have a requirement for your baby to be 15 days old or has been discharged from the hospital, whichever is later before your baby can be insured.
 In other words, you can’t insure your child immediately against hospitalisation when they have not yet been discharged for the first time from the hospital.